Ivermectin Online Prescription

 Can I Buy Ivermectin Online?

-Ivermectin tablets and cream are prescription medications in the United States.
+Ivermectin tablets and ivermectin cream are prescription medications in the United States.
 As a result, one cannot just buy ivermectin online or get ivermectin OTC as pharmacies will not dispense it without first getting a prescription.
 The first step to getting an ivermectin prescription is consulting a medical provider.
-People who need an ivermectin prescription, however, can connect with a licensed medical provider using Push Health who can prescribe ivermectin cream or ivermectin tablets when appropriate to do so.
+People who need an ivermectin prescription, however, can connect with a licensed medical provider using Push Health who can prescribe ivermectin medication for humans, including generic ivermectin cream and ivermectin tablets, when appropriate to do so.

 Ivermectin - Side Effects